FolksyPizza/SMP-Core/README.md

 ## About

-I run a survival server on these plugins, and they are what came out of it.
-They are the work of about two years, mostly nights and weekends, shaped by whatever the server actually needed at the time rather than a plan drawn up front.
-If a feature is in here, it is because players were using it.

-A rough sense of the size:

 - Around 32,000 lines of Java across 7 plugins
 - More than 100 commands
 - Built and run on Paper 1.21.x, currently 1.21.11
 - Made by one person

-It is not a tidy textbook codebase.
-PizzaNetworkCore especially is one big plugin that carries a lot, because that is how it grew over time.
-I have kept it as readable as I could, and the parts that matter carry comments.

 A note on the history.
 I built this privately over those couple of years and only recently decided to open it up and track it in public.
 That is why the repository starts as a single commit with the whole codebase already in place, rather than years of granular history.
 From here on, changes are tracked normally, one commit at a time, and issues are used to plan and follow work.